Martijn-DevRev/demo-generator/README.md

    - Configure auto-reply settings
    - Set up SLA configuration

+Important: when cleaning up, ALL existing accounts except the creator of the org, will be deleted.

 ## Production Deployment

-For production deployment with NGINX:
+For production deployment with NGINX reverse proxy:

 1. Configure NGINX (example configuration provided):